A VISUAL CELEBRATION

 About Façade Festival

-Façade Festival is a monumental public art project and cultural event taking place from sunset to midnight each evening from September 8th to 14th, 2019 on the Georgia Street façade of the Vancouver Art Gallery, above the newly constructed šxʷƛ̓ənəq Xwtl’e7énk Square in the heart of downtown Vancouver.
+Façade Festival is a monumental public art project and cultural event that took place from sunset to midnight each evening from September 8th to 14th, 2019 on the Georgia Street façade of the Vancouver Art Gallery, above the newly constructed šxʷƛ̓ənəq Xwtl’e7énk Square in the heart of downtown Vancouver.

-A selection of BC contemporary artists, both established and early-career, have been commissioned to create ten stunning, site-specific works of art.
-Using the technology known as ‘projection mapping’, the works have been tailored specifically for the Vancouver Art Gallery’s iconic architecture, and will be projected over its Georgia Street façade, covering the building with moving, dynamic artwork.
-Façade Festival is an immersive, large-scale artistic experience that will be shared by tens of thousands of attendees.
+A selection of BC contemporary artists, both established and early-career, were commissioned to create ten stunning, site-specific works of art.
+Using the technology known as ‘projection mapping’, the works were tailored specifically for the Vancouver Art Gallery’s iconic architecture, and projected over its Georgia Street façade, covering the building with moving, dynamic artwork.
+Façade Festival is an immersive, large-scale artistic experience that was shared by thousands of attendees.

-Façade Festival 2019 showcases the work of Dana Claxton, Sandeep Johal, Howie Tsui, Bracken Hanuse Corlett, Justine Chambers, Josh Hite, Hyung-Min Yoon, Drew Young, Khan Lee, and Lindsay McIntyre.
-Works by two different artists will premiere each night from September 8th to 12th, while on September 13th and 14th, the public will have the chance to enjoy all of the featured artists’ works in an encore presentation of all the projections.
-In addition, the final evening of Façade Festival will feature a special projection mapping experience by Go2 Productions.
+Façade Festival 2019 showcased the work of Dana Claxton, Sandeep Johal, Natalie Purschwitz, Howie Tsui, Bracken Hanuse Corlett, Justine Chambers, Josh Hite, Hyung-Min Yoon, Drew Young, Khan Lee, and Lindsay McIntyre.
+Works by two different artists were premiered each night from September 8th to 12th, while on September 13th and 14th, the public had the chance to enjoy all of the featured artists’ works in an encore presentation of all the projections.
+In addition, the final evening of Façade Festival featured a special projection mapping experience by Go2 Productions.

 TURNING ANY SURFACE INTO A CANVAS